michal-h21/lettersmith/README.md

 Lettersmith comes with a few useful plugins out of the box:

 * Render markdown posts with `lettersmith-markdown`
+* Mustache templates with `lettersmith-mustache`
+* Generate pretty permalinks with `lettersmith-permalinks`
 * Add site metadata to posts with `lettersmith-meta`
-* Mustache templates with `lettersmith-mustache`
 * Hide draft posts with `lettersmith-drafts`

 Of course, this is just a start.
 "Plugins" are really just functions that modify a list of tables.
 This makes Lettersmith simple.
 It also means it is extremely flexible.
 Lettersmith can be anything you want: a website builder, a blog, a documentation generation script...
 If you need to transform text files, this is an easy way to do it.